swilliams11/edgemicro-decorator/README.md

 ```

 ## 14. Test Service
-If you copy the URL into your browser you should receive an error from Edgemicro stating that you are missing the authorization header.
+If you copy the URL into your browser you should receive an error from Edge Microgateway stating that you are missing the authorization header.

 Paste the link below in your browser.
 ```